AliAhmedNada/IOT/README.md

 ## Brief
 the Idea of the solution is work on the device(Instrument) as a server and the receiver machine as a client , using websockets as a realtime communication protocol which would be extremely fast , the steps to run the 2 nodejs apps as follows :

+The port Configured is 9899, to change it please edit in the .env file

 * npm install
 * npm run test
 * npm run server ( On a terminal 1 ) or npm start